 A good place to start is the government guidelines.
 Despite much controversy, criticism, and concern about possible influence by special interests and industry, they are arguably developed, after much deliberation, by some of the brightest minds in the world.
 As such, we encourage you not to dismiss them as quickly as some do.
 Stricter diets may be more effective, but it is important to note that they must balance their recommendations with livability.
 Another major goal of Project Simplify Health is to provide you with nutrition guidelines that are not only easier to understand and follow, but also more effective than the government guidelines.
 To explain, let’s start with…

 A brief summary of the Dietary Guidelines for Americans 2015-2020

-A quick glance at these guidelines reveals a 70% plant-based diet (the protein section is divided into animal-based and plant-based sources such as legumes and nuts/seeds).
-However, since the guidelines recommend that half our grains be whole, and that an option for the fruit group is 100% juice (not really healthy), it’s really only about a 50% healthily-prepared plant-based diet (if that!).
+This represents a 70% plant-based diet, because the protein section is divided into animal-based and plant-based sources (such as legumes and nuts/seeds).
+However, since the guidelines recommend that half our grains be whole, and that an option for the fruit group is 100% juice (not healthy), it’s really only about a 50% healthily-prepared plant-based diet.

 We at Project Simplify Health also recommend a 70% plant-based diet, but our guidelines are a little different, summarized by our Nutrition Star:

 We also have five categories.
 Two are the same (fruits and vegetables), two are similar (grains and protein), and the last is different.
 A few qualifiers:

 First, it does not matter what kind of plant you eat within each of the plant categories – as long you use the whole plant and it is prepared healthily.
 In other words, potatoes are just fine, as long as they are not deep-fried, which is how 50% of all potatoes are consumed in America.
 And, why not make all your grains whole?
 The protein section is also divided into plant and animal sources, but we specify that the animal protein have good fats, i.e., fatty seafood.
 Other animal proteins only have bad fats.